bioinfo-pf-curie/mpiSORT/README.txt

 Release notes
 ---------

+06/10/2016

+1) The previous version didn't sort the offset destination before the shuffle.
+This bug is fixed
+2) We uncounter a bug for indexing the bam results.
+The only way to uncompress the results: samtools view -Sh chrN.bam > chrN.sam

 29/07/2016

 1) Bug fix when data sample is too small and some jobs have nothing to sort <br />